Robust Econometrics for Growth-at-Risk: Predicting Growth at Risk in the U.S. History

 Column group (I) of Table~\ref{tab:frequency} reports that, over the 488 quarters, the `Old' method yields realized growth rates that exceed the 95th percentile only 16 times and fall below the 5th percentile just 11 times.
 These correspond to frequencies of 3.3\% and 2.3\%, respectively, compared to the target probability of 5.0\% for each tail.

 In contrast, column group (II) shows that the `New' method yields nearly the targeted number of quarters in which the realized growth rate exceeds the 95th predicted percentile (26 times, or 5.3\%) and falls below the 5th predicted percentile (22 times, or 4.5\%), closely aligning with the target probability of 5.0\% for each tail.
+Since year-ahead forecasts $(h = 4)$ overlap in quarterly data, the sequence of forecast errors is serially correlated.
+While this serial dependence would matter for formal hypothesis testing about predictive accuracy, it does not affect the raw coverage proportions reported in Table 1, which are purely descriptive counts of exceedances.
+Thus, the interpretation of Table 1 remains unaffected.

 Finally, we use the full time series from 1893 to 2016 to generate out-of-sample predictions for future GaR.
 Specifically, we conduct a prediction exercise under the assumption that the current year exhibits the median values observed in the dataset.
 We evaluate GaR for the following year under two scenarios for the current-year FCI: (i) a ``normal year'' scenario, in which the FCI takes its historical median value; and (ii) a ``crisis year'' scenario, in which the FCI is set to the level observed during the 2008Q4 financial crisis.
 For each scenario, we apply both the `Old' and `New' methods to estimate the tail densities of the predicted real GDP growth distribution for the following year.